geopm/geopm/service/docs/source/geopmlaunch.1.rst

 GEOPM Options
 -------------
---geopm-report path   Specifies the path to the GEOPM report output file that
+--geopm-report path   .. _geopm-report option:

-                      is generated at the conclusion of the run if this option is provided.
+                      Specifies the path to the GEOPM report output file that is generated at the conclusion of the run if this option is provided.
 If the option is not provided, a report named "geopm.report" will be created.
 The GEOPM report